Gain the Power of the U Perspective – Convince, Collaborate, Create

 Through these highly interactive workshops students will experience the process of influencing.
 They will observe, participate in and analyze different situations and design appropriate strategies to achieve goals and maximize outcomes.
 Participants will practice building consensus within and across teams, and learn how to exercise subtle influence, without resistance.

-The final session, Advanced Strategic Influencing, students learn how to develop an influencing plan, while considering the roles of various players in the decision-making process, and building on the skills developed in the prerequisite workshop.
+During the Advanced Strategic Influencing workshop, students learn how to develop an influencing plan, while considering the roles of various players in the decision-making process, and building on the skills developed in the prerequisite workshop.
 Participants will have the opportunity to observe, participate, and ask questions to improve their influencing skills and to learn from real life practical examples.
 Participants will explore and perform small group exercises, allowing the attendees to practice and master various influencing skills.

 - Gain an in-depth understanding of the structure of the influencing process.